2018 Virginia's 10th congressional district election: General election

 Comstock had been criticized by Democrats for declining to hold town halls where constituents could dialog with her in an unscripted public forum.
 Stover said that it shows a lack of courage.
 Republican former Rep. Tom Davis has suggested Comstock change the practice, arguing, "You’ve got to let people scream at you a little bit, let them get it off their chest."
-In response to the complaints about her lack of town halls, Comstock's office has said that she has met with hundreds of constituents in her offices and connected with 9000 during telephone town halls and that "she is ever present in and around her district."
+In response to the complaints about her lack of town halls, Comstock's office said that she had met with hundreds of constituents in her offices and connected with 9000 during telephone town halls, and that "she is ever present in and around her district."
 David Ramadan, a former state lawmaker, predicted that Comstock would be "one of the very few Republicans that will make it out of November despite the anti-G.O.P. national wave" and would survive "because of the relationships she built with minority constituencies in the district, Indians, Muslims, Koreans".

-Wexton thinks that the country should be evolving toward a single-payer health care system.
-She has cited the Dulles Greenway's high tolls as an example of what happens with privatized infrastructure.
-Comstock spent most of 2017 working on legislation to reform the Metro train and bus system that serves the Washington region, but Democrats have criticized her 2013 vote against Metro funding when she represented Virginia's 34th House of Delegates district.
-Comstock has promised to push for more transportation funding to flow to the area.
+Wexton thought that the country should be evolving toward a single-payer health care system.
+She cited the Dulles Greenway's high tolls as an example of what happens with privatized infrastructure.
+Comstock spent most of 2017 working on legislation to reform the Metro train and bus system that serves the Washington region, but Democrats criticized her 2013 vote against Metro funding when she represented Virginia's 34th House of Delegates district.
+Comstock promised to push for more transportation funding to flow to the area.

-Although Comstock mentioned the benefits of the tax cuts 36 times in January in social media, she did so only 13 times in March and then 22 times in April, and said in an interview that she is reacting to constituents, whose interests have moved on to other issues.
-Her support for the tax bill could be a vulnerability in an affluent district where many voters claim state and local tax deductions.
+Although Comstock mentioned the benefits of the tax cuts 36 times in January in social media, she did so only 13 times in March and then 22 times in April, and said in an interview that she was reacting to constituents, whose interests have moved on to other issues.
+Her support for the tax bill was a possible vulnerability in an affluent district where many voters claim state and local tax deductions.

-Wexton stated her support for decriminalizing cannabis, while Comstock has voted against cannabis law reform legislation.
+Wexton stated her support for decriminalizing cannabis, while Comstock had voted against cannabis law reform legislation.

 With regard to the Trump administration family separation policy, Comstock said she wanted to find a bipartisan solution to separating families while still making sure the border is secure.
 Wexton criticized Comstock's statement in a tweet, saying, "POTUS can end this awful policy today, but by lacking the courage to demand that, she supports these innocent children being used as political pawns."
 Democrats plan to make family separation a big issue in the election.

-Wexton referred to the joint press conference between Trump and Russian President Vladimir Putin at the 2018 Russia–United States summit as the "surrender summit."
+Wexton referred to the joint press conference between Trump and Russian President Vladimir Putin at the 2018 Russia–United States Summit as the "surrender summit."